kperusko/cheatsheet/linux.md

 !$ (last argument of the previous command)
 !:n (n-th argument of the previous command)

+history (show history of all commands in shell) - bash history is written in the file ~/.bash_history history -c (deletes shell history from RAM) export HISTTIMEFORMAT="[%F] [%T] " (set the HISTTIMEFORMAT variable so that the history contains date and time for each command - only for current session - add to ~/.bash_profile to make it permanent) fc (processes command line history - open and editor to modify and reexecute previously entered commands)

 sudo update-rc.d foobar defaults (installs the init script foobar for all run levels - foobar script must be in the /etc/init.d/.
 This will enable to call service foobar start)

 w (who is logged and what they are doing)